Keep Your Garage Doors In Shape

 Checking up on your garage door monthly is very important.
 Performing a few tests and keeping your door lubed could significantly increase the lifespan of your garage door.
-Follow along with these short tests and you might just safe a few bucks.
+Follow along with these short tests and you might just save a few bucks.

 The BALANCE Test

 Start with the door closed.
 If you have an automatic opener, release the mechanism so that you can operate the door by hand.
 You should be able to lift the door with little resistance and it should also be able to stay open three to four feet above the floor.
 If the door is unable to stay open without your assistance, contact a qualified garage door repair man.

 Before you perform this test, make sure the balance on your garage door is correct.
 Once that is done, lift your garage door all the way up and place a 2 x 4 piece of wood in the center of the door opening.
 Make sure nothing else is in the way and click your remote to close the door.
 The garage door should hit the piece of wood and reverse.
 If the door does not reverse, contact a qualified garage door technician.

 The Force Test

 Start with your garage door open and stand outside with a remote.
 Click your remote to close the door. as the door is coming down, hold the bottom of the door with your hands.
 If the door doesn't immediately reverse or excessive force is needed to stop the door, contact a qualified garage door repair man.